ClickHouse/ClickHouse/docs/en/sql-reference/data-types/float.md

 # Float32, Float64

 :::warning
-If you need accurate calculations, in particular if you work with financial or business data requiring a high precision you should consider using decimal instead.
-Floats might lead to innacurate results as illustrated below:
+If you need accurate calculations, in particular if you work with financial or business data requiring a high precision you should consider using Decimal instead.
+Floats might lead to inaccurate results as illustrated below:

 ```
 CREATE TABLE IF NOT EXISTS float_vs_decimal